So you know how that feels when your golden retriever FINALLY finds “the” spot to crash on YOUR cream linen sofa? Yeah. Mine too.

 The One Wooden Bed Mistake That’ll Cost You (And How to Skip It)

-Okay, real talk — most people buy a wooden dog bed and immediately toss the mattress pad straight onto the wood slats.
+Most people buy a wooden dog bed and slap a mattress pad on it immediately, then use the bed with no liner in between.
 Big mistake.
-Here’s what nobody tells you: untreated wood absorbs moisture from your dog’s body heat, and that trapped dampness creates the perfect breeding ground for bacteria and that funky wet-dog smell that never fully washes out.
+Since wood is untreated, it will absorb the moisture from your dog’s body heat, and this trapped dampness is the perfect breeding ground for bacteria and will give off that weird wet dog smell that never seems to wash out.

-My cousin made this exact mistake with her lab mix.
-Six months in, the whole frame had a mildew situation going on.
-Total nightmare.
+My cousin did this to her lab mix.
+Six months later the whole frame has a little mildew situation going on.
+Terrible.

 Your Golden Deserves a Clean Home Too

-Your home can look good and survive golden retriever ownership — those two things aren’t fighting each other anymore.
-So tell me, what’s the one spot in your house your dog has completely taken over — and are you finally ready to take it back?
+Your home can look good & and survive golden retriever ownership – those two things aren’t fighting each other anymore.
+Tell me what’s the one spot in your home that your dog has completely taken over, and are you finally ready to take it back?